Chelsea defender Chilwell to undergo surgery on injured knee - NewsBreak

 Chelsea defender Chilwell to undergo surgery on injured knee

+LONDON -- Chelsea wing back Ben Chilwell is set for a lengthy spell out after a decision was taken to operate on his injured knee,...www.dailyherald.com

-LONDON (AP) — Chelsea wing back Ben Chilwell is set for a lengthy spell out after a decision was taken to operate on his injured knee, the Premier League club said Tuesday.
+LONDON -- Chelsea wing back Ben Chilwell is set for a lengthy spell out after a decision was taken to operate on his injured knee,...www.dailyherald.com

-The England international damaged knee ligaments in a Champions League game against Juventus on Nov.
-23 and Chelsea opted initially to take what it described as a “conservative rehab approach.”

-“Unfortunately Ben was unable to progress,” Chelsea said, “and so collectively the decision has been taken to proceed this week with a surgical repair.”

 Comments / 0